signalfx/splunk-otel-dotnet/docs/minimal-requirements.md

 telemetry volume, enabled instrumentation, and the target environment.

-To determine the appropriate requirements for your installation, follow the guidance described in the official Splunk documentation:
+To determine the appropriate requirements for your installation, follow the guidance described in the:
 [Guidelines for measuring instrumentation overhead](https://help.splunk.com/en/splunk-observability-cloud/manage-data/available-data-sources/supported-integrations-in-splunk-observability-cloud/apm-instrumentation/instrument-a-.net-application/performance-overhead#d2a55cfb6f1ab4b77985634e985f442dd--en__dotnet-overhead-requirements)